SuperOfficeDocs/superoffice-docs/docs/database/tables/salestakeholder.md

 ---
-uid: salestakeholder
+uid: table-salestakeholder
 title: salestakeholder table
 description: Stakeholders in the sale, very similar to project members so.generated: true
 keywords:
   - "database"
-  - "salestakeholder"
+  - "SaleStakeholder"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# SaleStakeholder Table (121)
+# salestakeholder Table (121)

 ## Fields